joannakl/aps_s20/syllabus.markdown

 Your course grade will be based on:

-- exams, 25% (exam 1: 10%, and exam 2: 15%)
-- end-of-semester programming contest (during the final exam period), 20%
-- weekly homeworks 30%, each homework will consist of two parts
+- two paper exams, 35% (15% each)
+- three coding exams (10% each)
-	- 15% problem set with 5 problems each week (see [Gradescope verdicts](problem_grading.html) for how the scores are computed)
+- weekly problem sets 10%: problem set with 5 problems each week (see [Gradescope verdicts](problem_grading.html) for how the scores are computed)
-	- 15% recorded 5 minute problem presentation (an assigned problem from the set for the given week)
+- video presentation of an assigned problem 10%: recorded 20-25 minute problem presentation
-- regular in-class problem solving sprints, 20%
+- regular in-class activities, polls, pop-quizzes, 10%
-- online Codeforces contest participation, 5%
+- online Codeforces contest participation, 10%

 The letter grades will be determined using the following scale: